 Design Hotel is as the name implies hotel that is notable for its design.
 It is focused on the visual concept, on its architecture, on interior decoration, on aesthetics style and décor.
 The appearance is the main appeal of a Design Hotel and the aim is to evoce a ‘wow’ feeling in the (potential) guest.

 What is the meaning / definition of Direct Connect in the hospitality industry?

-Direct Connect is a synonyms of Interface.
-A point where two systems or organizations, meet and interact.
+Direct Connect is a synonym of Interface.
+A point where two systems or organisations, meet and interact.